 Voltech Custom Fixture using 4 kelvin pins for CM choke

 Detail - Voltech Custom Fixture using 4 kelvin pins for CM choke

 AT Test Program for CM Choke

-The test program first checks DC resistance on each winding, and then that the turns ratio is 1:1 within 2%
+The test program first checks DC resistance on each winding, and then turns ratio is 1:1 within 2%

 Finally the line-to-line stand off voltage is confirmed by means of a AC Hipot test at 1500V.